Originally published in 2019. Updated for accuracy and freshness in 2025.

 From Shelle:

-10 Natural Ways to Get Rid of Garden Pests (this post)
+10 Natural Ways to Control Garden Pests (this post)

 FREEBIE: Natural Pest Control Recipes